haithembelhaj/sass-inline-svg/README.md

 You can use this function in node-sass or any project that depends on node-sass.
 The only thing you need to do to make this work is add the inlinerfunction to the functions option.

-You should initialise the inlienr ith a basepath wehe it will llook at svg files.
+You should initialize the inliner with a basepath where it will look for the svg files.

 ### node-sass